 Snoring lightly from time to time is fairly normal, but loud, frequent snoring could mean that you have a condition called sleep apnea.
 Since this condition can raise your risk of several health problems, including heart disease, it’s important to have it diagnosed and treated.
-At Signature Smiles, Dr. Naren Mikkilineni provides dental treatment for patients in Richardson, Texas, who struggle with sleep apnea.
+At Signature Smiles, Dr. Naren Mikkilineni provides dental treatment for patients in Plano, Texas, who struggle with sleep apnea.

-Richardson, TX Sleep Apnea Q & A
+Plano, TX Sleep Apnea Q & A

 How Do I Know If I Have Sleep Apnea?